selfcustody/krux/docs/getting-started/installing/from-source.en.md

 git clone --recurse-submodules https://github.com/selfcustody/krux
 ```

-Note: When you wish to pull updates (to all submodules, their submodules, ...) to this repo, use:
+**Note**: When you wish to pull updates (to all submodules, their submodules, ...) to this repo, use:
 ```bash
 git pull origin main && git submodule update --init --recursive
 ```